Raymond Collishaw: No. 3 Naval Squadron

 In February 1917, Collishaw was posted to No. 3 Naval Squadron, which had just been established at the beginning of the month and was operating in direct support of the army and RFC at Vert Galand near Somme plain, and equipped with the then-somewhat-dated Sopwith Pups.
 The squadron, though British, was a majority Canadian outfit at the time in terms of pilot membership.
 One thing Collishaw noticed was that the pace of missions had steeply increased: instead of flying raids every week or two, as had been done at 3 Wing, at Naval 3, pilots could expect one or more patrols every day, and rarely without some sort of enemy encounter.
 In addition, the squadron was within operational distance of some of the best German air units, including Jasta 11.
 Thankfully, as Collishaw noted, "many of the German pilots who flew the new Albatros and Halberstadt fighters seemed to be inexperienced and unable to get the most out of their machines."
 Collishaw had a number of combats while out on frequent patrols over the ensuing two months, but suffered regular frustrations due to gun and engine malfunctions.
-Still, he added two to his tally before suffering another incident where, in combat at high altitude, bullets hit his goggles, and in response he threw off his entire face-mask, causing his face to become badly swollen by frostbite.
+Still, he added two to his tally before suffering another incident where, in combat at high altitude, bullets once again hit his goggles, and in response he threw off his entire face-mask, causing his face to become badly swollen by frostbite.
 This required him to return to England for a few weeks on sick leave.